codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 To cater to differing requirements and degrees of enterprise security, Codefresh offers hosted and hybrid installation environments.
 Both hosted and hybrid environments share a similar architecture, with the key difference being the location of the Codefresh Runtime.

-The sections that follow illustrate the different architectures and describe the main components in the Codefresh Platform.
+The sections that follow illustrate hosted and hybrid architecture, and describe the main components in the Codefresh Platform.

-### Hosted runtime architecture
+### Hosted GitOps runtime architecture
 In the hosted environment, the Codefresh Runtime is located on a K8s cluster managed by Codefresh.

 {% include